ShonNahum/microServicesApp/README.md

 (docker pull shonnahum/microservices)

 -  [X] 3 services microservices connected with API calls
--  [ ] Connect to Jenkins automatically and connect my Jenkinsfile that take the 3 micro services and every Trigger, Docker image them
+-  [X] Connect to Jenkins automatically and connect my Jenkinsfile that take the 3 micro services and every Trigger, Docker image them
+(Now only user_view is created as Docker image when i trigger Jenkins pipline)